Louis Jolyon West: Project MKUltra

 Cornell University, where West completed his residency in psychiatry, was an MKUltra institution and the site of the Human Ecology Fund.
-He later became a subcontractor for MKUltra subproject 43, a 20,800 USD grant by the CIA while he was chairman of the department of Psychiatry at the University of Oklahoma.
-The proposal submitted by West was titled "Psychophysiological Studies of Hypnosis and Suggestibility" with an accompanying document titled "Studies of Dissociative States".
+West's success with POWs brought him to the attention of the Central Intelligence Agency.
+The CIA's Technical Services Staff Chemical Division head Sidney Gottlieb, whose code-name for the operation was Sherman Gifford, acted as West's handler.
+In a letter to Gottlieb dated June 11, 1953, two months after MKUltra started, West outlined the experiments he proposed to perform using a combination of psychotropic drugs and hypnosis.
+He became a contractor for MKUltra subproject 43, a 20,800 USD grant by the CIA while he was chairman of the department of Psychiatry at the University of Oklahoma (OU).
+For his role, he received TOP SECRET security clearance from the CIA.
+The proposal submitted by West in 1956 was titled "Psychophysiological Studies of Hypnosis and Suggestibility" with an accompanying document titled "Studies of Dissociative States".
+In it, West claimed to have discovered a way to replace "true memories" with "false ones" in human beings without their knowledge through the use of hypnotic suggestion.
+He wrote that his discovery was the result of "new drugs" which, when administered, accelerated a hypnotic state and deepened a trance.